bestimmaa/google-spell-check/README.md

 This fork fixed the spellchecking for the ST2 version (see the ST2 branch).
-In addition a *google-spell-check.sublime-settings* is read which supports the *language* key to allow setting the language (en, de, it etc.) of the spell checker.
+In addition a *google-spell-check.sublime-settings* is read which supports the *language* key to allow setting the language (*en*, *de*, *it* ...) of the spell checker.

 ---
 # Google Spell Check